Isivile23/Python-Week-1/README.md

 # Python Introduction: Basics of Python

 Python is a programming language used by many large organization such as Google, Yahoo and IBM.
-Jupyter Notebook is a web application where you write and execute python programs "#" is a comment symbol.
+Jupyter Notebook is a web application where you write and execute python programs.
+"#" is a comment symbol.

 # Variables and types